swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 #### Create the seed helper function

-Finally, add a module for utils.
+Finally, add a module for utils:

 ```sh title="Execute the following command(s) in a terminal"
 # Create the utils module